rolandhemmer/fedora-workstation-guide/README.md

 **[:arrow_down: Go to Main Content](#1-table-of-contents)**

-## 0. Introduction
+## 0. About

 Installation guide and **personal** post-installation steps.
 This purpose of this document is to provide a quick, clean and minimal Fedora-based setup.

-This installation represents a **personal point-of-view**, with a private workstation in mind.
+This installation represents a **personal point-of-view**, with a **private** workstation in mind.
-It does not cover all the use-cases one can expect, or suit a specific need with a specific machine.
-Details provided here are mostly for educational and information purposes, and to complete a personal vision of what a personal operating system should be.
+Details provided here are mostly for educational and information purposes, and to complete a **personal** vision of what a personal operating system should be.

 <div align="center">